-Kids Chewing on their Clothes, Hair or Pencils
+Why do Some Kids Chew on their Clothes, Hair or Pencils?

 Why do some kids feel the need to chew on their clothes, hair or fingers?
 This is a common issue that parents and teachers have seen in students with autism, ADHD and sensory issues.
 There can be several reasons why a kid is chewing.
 If you are a concerned parent make sure to talk to your child’s doctor to rule out any possible medical issue.

 Here are the most common reasons:

 - Chewing can be calming.
 Think about it when you eat you tend to relax.
 The act of chewing can be a way for kids to calm themselves.

 - Chewing can also help children focus.
 Students may be chewing on their clothes at school as a way to help them stay focused and pay attention.

 - Children may be chewing on their clothes or non-food items because they have a dental issue.
 We have heard from many teachers and therapists that children start chewing when molars are coming in or they have a cavity.
 This can be especially true of a child who is nonverbal and may not be able to communicate that they are having a problem inside their mouth.

 - Some therapists have suggested that there is a connection between children who do little physical activity and chewing.
 The theory is that everyone needs to move and children who are inside a lot or have trouble with movement may chew as a way to release pent up energy.